shubhamdhobale/EStrore/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests.
 For major changes or feature requests, open an issue to discuss your ideas.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or support, please contact [shubhamdhobale1945@gmail.com](mailto:shubhamdhobale1945@gmail.com).